SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/virtual_qpu.md

 # Run a circuit on a Virtual QPU

 In the previous tutorial, we introduced some basic concepts of quantum computing, namely the quantum circuit and quantum gates.

 We also learnt how to build a quantum circuit using `Snowflurry` and simulate the result of such circuit using our local machine.

-In this tutorial, we will the steps involved in running a quantum circuit on both a virtual and a real Quantum Processing Unit (QPU).
+In this tutorial, we will cover the steps involved in running a quantum circuit on a virtual Quantum Processing Unit (QPU).

 ## QPU Object
 Interactions with different QPUs are facilitated using `struct`s (objects) that represent QPU hardware.
 These structures are used to implement a harmonized interface and are derived from an `abstract type` called `AbstractQPU`.
 This interface gives you a unified way to write code that is agnostic of the quantum service you are using.
 The interface dictates how to get metadata about the QPU, how to run a quantum circuit on the QPU, and more.

 !!! warning
 	You should not use `AbstractQPU`, rather use a QPU object which is derived from `AbstractQPU`.
 For further details on the implemented derived QPUs, see the [Library page](../library/qpu.md#Quantum-Processing-Unit).

 Now that you know what QPU objects are, let's get started by importing `Snowflurry`:
 ```jldoctest get_qpu_metadata_tutorial; output = false